-Tax Allowances for UK Residents 6.1 What are UK Tax Allowances?
+Tax allowances for UK residents 6.1 What are UK tax allowances?

-You can find details of current and previous years' tax allowances and rates of tax at our web site at www.hmrc.gov.uk or by contacting your local HMRC office.
+You can find details of current and previous years' tax allowances and rates of tax at www.hmrc.gov.uk or by contacting your local HMRC office.

-To find out what is a UK Tax Year - see 1.5.25.
+To find out what is a UK tax year - see 1.5.25.

 Almost all people who are resident in the UK are entitled to an Income Tax Personal Allowance.
 This is the amount of income you can receive each tax year without having to pay tax on it.
-Depending on your circumstances, you may be able to claim other allowances such as Blind Persons Allowance or one of the age related levels of personal allowance.
+Depending on your circumstances, you may be able to claim other allowances such as Blind Person's Allowance or one of the age related levels of Personal Allowance.

-6.2 When can't you claim UK Tax Allowances?
+6.2 When can't you claim UK tax allowances?